Elevation: 10,684 ft

 Rick Baugher suggests this name to commemorate H.B.
-Carpenter, GLO surveyor, who mile-marked this section of the Idaho/Montana border between 1904 and 1906.
+Carpenter, GLO surveyor, who mile-marked this section of the Idaho/Montana border in 1904-1906.
 Use the link for Rick Baugher below to read more about Mr. Carpenter.
-Farther down the page, you will find Livingston Douglas’ Northwest Ridge/Northwest Face route.
+Farther down the page, you will find Livingston Douglas’ Northwest Ridge/Northwest Face Route.
 USGS Morrison Lake

 Clear Creek Road Approach: Please consult the newly-revised approach under the Peak 10126 (Clear Creek Peak) commentary.